RohanDoshi2018/ZeroshotSemanticSegmentation/README.md

 ## Project Overview

-This is the PyTorch implementation of the seenmask zeroshot network (SZN) described in "Zero-shot Semantic Segmentation."
-Please reference this paper (in this directory) to understand the code.
+This is the PyTorch implementation of the seenmask zeroshot network (SZN) described in Rohan Doshi's senior thesis "Zero-shot Semantic Segmentation."
+Please reference this paper (rohan_doshi_senior_thesis.pdf) to understand the code.

 ## Installation